viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 * Fix default constructor to `T`.
 [N4109] should change the default constructor to `T`, but there were some inconsistencies.
 * *TODO* As `variant`, `epected` requires some properties in order to never-empty guaranties.
 Add more on never-empty guaranties.
 * *TODO* Add more alternative about the exception throw by `value()`.
-* Adapt to last version of referenced proposals.
+* Adapted to last version of referenced proposals.
-* Move alternative designs from open questions to an Appendix.
+* Moved alternative designs from open questions to an Appendix.
-* Move already answered open points to a Rationale section.
+* Moved already answered open points to a Rationale section.
-* Move open points that can be decided later to a future directions section
+* Moved open points that can be decided later to a future directions section
 * *TODO* Complete wording comparison
-* *TODO* Complete wording hash
+* Complete wording hash
-* *TODO* Add a section for adapting to `await`.
+* Add a section for adapting to `await`.
-* *TODO* Add a section in future work about a possible variadic.
+* Add a section in future work about a possible variadic.
-* *TODO* Add a section for possible alternatived for how to adapt FileSystem TS to expected.
 * Fix minor typos.

 ## Revision 1 - Revision of [N4015] after Rapperswil feedback: